-Composting areas should be located downwind of nearby residences to minimize potential odors or dust being carried to neighboring residences by prevailing winds.
+Composting areas should be located, when possible, with consideration to wind patterns that minimize potential odors or dust being carried to neighboring residences.
 Although composting does not usually generate odors, regular handling and composting of dead animals may be offensive to neighbors.